 For too long, the creative world has focused on generating ideas outside of executing ideas.
 To make great ideas come true, you need to act, experiment, fail, and adapt and learn on a daily basis.
 99U is the effort of Behance.com to provide this missing curriculum to make ideas come true.

 Participating in Paris Design Week means you’ll enjoy an unprecedented level of visibility at a time when Paris is putting design in the spotlight.
-From exclusive locations and exhibitions to iconic creations, exceptional encounters and fruitful collaborations, this is the best time to put a name to yourself.
+From exclusive locations and exhibitions to emblematic creations, exceptional encounters and fruitful collaborations, this is the best time to give yourself a name.
 The only limit is your imagination.

 It is the annual design celebration of New York City, attracting hundreds of thousands of attendees and designers from around the world.
-Taking place every May (next May 12-20, 2020), the event celebrates a world of design and showcase of more than a dozen design disciplines through events taking place in the five districts of the city.
+Taking place each May, the event celebrates a world of design and showcase more than a dozen design disciplines through events taking place in the city’s five districts.

 This is the unmissable appointment in the design calendar.
 In 2019, the Mobile Show reaches its 58th edition, maintaining its convening capacity.
 Along with the furniture fair, every year it gains more prominence in the events that are distributed over the distances of Milan: Brera, Tortona, Ventura.

 Abduzeedo is a collective of individual writers who share articles on design, photography and UX.

 It was founded by Fabio Sasso in 2006 as a personal blog, later growing to become a digital publication with several writers from around the world, working independently.
 He is currently part of Steale LLC.

 Blog belonging to the area of industrial design of the Artediez school in Madrid.
 It deals with issues of modeling, layout, industrial modeling and furniture design.